-Many park visitors wish to use generators to provide power for overnight stays.
+Park visitors may wish to use generators to provide power for overnight stays.
 Some parks have signposted areas where generators are allowed.
+Some park visitors may also need generators for medical or disability purposes.

 - take reasonable measures to minimise the generator's noise and its impact on neighbouring campers